Which Of The Following Identifies An Operating System Or Network Service

 This plan addresses the following potential situations:

-• If accountants subsequently need a role for a new database application, that application's function tin be granted to the accountant role, and all users in the accounting department will automatically receive the privileges associated with the new database application.
-The application'south role does not demand to exist granted to private users requiring utilize of the application.
+role, and all users in the accounting department will automatically receive the privileges associated with the new database application.
+The application'south role does not demand to exist granted to private users requiring utilize of the application. - Similarly, if the accounting department no longer requires the need for a specific awarding, the application'south role can be dropped from the

-• If the privileges required by the ACCTS_REC and ACCTS_PAY applications change, the new privileges can be granted to, or revoked from, the application'southward role.
-The security domain of the auditor function, and all users granted the auditor role, automatically reverberate the privilege modification.
+applications change, the new privileges can be granted to, or revoked from, the application'southward role.
+The security domain of theauditor

 Utilize roles in all possible situations to make terminate-user privilege management efficient and simple.